New boutique hotel charms guests with eco-friendly touches and minimalist style.

 Piazza hotels are known for eco-friendly touches that in San Luis Obispo included hallway lights operated by motion detectors and water stations on every floor (no single-use plastic bottles here).
 Nice wall art, too.

 The minimalist design in the public spaces carries through in the guest-room decor.
 The rooms are spacious, with clean lines and a sensible layout.
 My third-floor accommodations on the hotel’s west side had views of Cerro San Luis; other rooms have views of cacti and the pool.
-The rooftop bar/garden, set for a spring-2020 debut, has views of more of the cerros (hills) surrounding San Luis Obispo.
+The rooftop bar/garden has views of more of the cerros (hills) surrounding San Luis Obispo.

 The Healdsburg connection continued in the restaurants, where executive chef Ryan Fancher, formerly at Barndiva, runs Piadina for casual fare and Ox + Anchor for fine dining.
 I only had breakfast at Piadina, but the items my party shared – avocado toast, pepperoni pizza with fried egg, French toast, and yogurt, fruit, and granola – powered me through a day of SLO Coast Wine Country tastings.